Miriam Sentler

 Audio recordings on the heath of Genk, BE. © Miriam Sentler

-Exploring the Underground Forest with Miriam Sentler and Kristof Reulens | Interview with Alicja Melzacka - curator of Jester Genk (BE) (27th of Oct.
-2022)
+Exploring the Underground Forest with Miriam Sentler and Kristof Reulens | An Interview with Alicja Melzacka - curator of Jester Genk (BE) (October 27th 2022)

 Dutch artist Miriam Sentler is one of the residents at Jester in 2022.
 In conversation with Kristof Reulens, the coordinator for arts and heritage at the City of Genk, and Jester’s curator Alicja Melzacka, she is sharing her research of the new work The Forest Underground (2022-) and looking back at her three-week-long stay at the Emile van Dorenmuseum.